zorec/ng2-pack/README.md

 -->

 <!--
+This library provides APIs with different levels of abstraction.
+The highest abstraction gives you the most comfort.
+In the case you need more flexibility, you can switch to lower API.
+If that is not enough, you access even lower-level API.
+See the examples below for the illustration.

 ### Design goals

+The main design goal was a very customizable data table library without sacrificing the ease of use.

 We value flexibility above all!
 In order to ensure it in various use cases:
   - Components accept a **wide range of inputs** and/or configuration.